expresspigeon/blog/src/content/kb/editor/editor-layout.md

 ### Global Styles

-The Newsletter tab in the Properties Panel contains a Global Style Editor.
-Here you can set the standards for your entire newsletter including things like background color, background image, etc.
+The Template tab in the Properties Panel contains a Global Style Editor.
+Here you can set the standards for your entire template including things like background color, background image, etc.

-> If you set styles for Header 1 or Header 2 in the Global style editor, they will apply to all respective headers across the newsletter.
+> If you set styles for Header 1 or Header 2 in the Global style editor, they will apply to all respective headers across the template.
 Same goes for text and links.

 ### Local Styles